 Today I want to illustrate the differences between empathy vs. sympathy, showcase their uses in a sentence, and give you some tips to keep track of them.
 After reading this post, you shouldn’t have any more trouble with these two words.

 When to Use Empathy

-Empathy is a noun and is defined as, “the ability to indentify with or understand another’s situation or feelings.”
+Empathy is a noun and is defined as, “the ability to identify with or understand another’s situation or feelings.”
 For example,

 - I have empathy for those families who lost their house in the storm.
 A tornado once destroyed my house.